 Instead of focusing on building out web content, The Hustle puts everything it has into The Daily – a curated roundup of the most impactful news for professionals delivered every morning M-F, as well as The Sunday Story – deep dives on company founders, case studies, and interesting trends you should know about.
 Stories link to source material, rather than back to their website, and their main CTA is to “Share the Hustle”.
 The focus is completely on delivering value through their newsletter.
 With over 1 million subscribers generating over $10 million a year as a result, it’s a strategy that pays off.

-Take a page out of these seven brands’ playbooks and create emails that are more creative, more compelling, and more engaging.
+Take a page out of these six brands’ playbooks and create emails that are more creative, more compelling, and more engaging.

 Are you ready for a smarter way to engage with your customers?